 Presence of carbohydrates.

-4-5 drops of iodine solution is added to 1ml of the test solution and mixed the contents gently
+4-5 drops of iodine solution are added to 1ml of the test solution and contents are mixed gently.

 About 2 ml of sugar solution is added to about 2 ml of Fehling’s solution taken in a test-tube.
 It is then boiled for 10 min

 This is due to the formation of cuprous oxide by the reducing action of the sugar.